 By Amber Kemmis

-What Is a Buyer Journey?
+What Is a Buyer’s Journey?

 Identify Buyer Personas

-Type of company they work for
+- Type of company they work for

-Map Content to the Buyer Journey
+Map Content to the Buyer’s Journey

 Identify Keyword Possibilities

-Explore new keyword opportunities(Click here to learn more about good keyword opportunities) using the following:
+2. Explore new keyword opportunities by using the following:

-Start with a general approach by checking your categories/topics
+- Start generally by checking your categories/topics.

-Discover long-tail opportunities by combining each stage’s query words with the topic (e.g. [query type = improve] + [topic = lead generation] = improve lead generation)
+- Discover long-tail opportunities by combining each stage’s query words with the topic (e.g., [query type = improve] + [topic = lead generation] = improve lead generation).

 When Are Keywords Most Important in the Buyer’s Journey?